garrandall/popular-music-data/tracks/elevators--me---you--outkast.md

 Yeah, uhh, check it
-Ahh one two, ahh one two doe, niggaz in the Cadillac they call us went from Player's Ball to ballers Puttin the South up on the map was like Little Rock to bangin Niggaz say motherfuck that playin, they payin
+Ah one two, ah one two doe, niggas in the Cadillac they call us went from Player's Ball to ballers Puttin the South up on the map was like Little Rock to bangin Niggas say motherfuck that playin, they payin
-We stay in layin vo-cals, locals done made it with them big boys up in dis industry, Outkast yea dem niggaz they makin big noise Over a million sold to this day, niggaz they take it lightly Ninety-six gon be that year that all y'all playa haters can bite me ...around this bitch
+We stay in layin vo-cals, locals done made it with them big boys up in dis industry, Outkast yea dem niggas they makin big noise Over a million sold to this day, niggas they take it lightly Ninety-six gon be that year that all y'all playa haters can bite me ...around this bitch